staskus/Blog/_posts/2019-02-11-aerogami_series_part_1.md

 # Prerequisites

-Prior knowledge of iOS development and Swift syntax is advised.
+Prior knowledge of iOS development and Swift syntax is needed.

 # Introduction